 Artfully combining ancient flavors inherited from the Ottoman Empire, traditional dishes from Mediterranean Cuisine, and Central Europe tastes, Bosnian gastronomy boasts some of the most interesting recipes in Eastern Europe.

 Are you ready?
 Prijatno! … Or Bon appétit!
 This article includes the most delicious dishes from Bosnian Cuisine, including snacks and a few interesting drinks you should try when you visit.

 Cevapi, Bosnia’s National Dish

-Rightfully occupying the first spot on this list, cevapi is the most famous dish in the country, and all over the Balkans, it is popular in any occasion and, of course, Bosnians have their own way to prepare it.
+Rightfully occupying the first spot on this list, cevapi is the most famous dish in the country, and all over the Balkans, it is popular on any occasion, and, of course, Bosnians have their way of preparing it.

 Cevapi is similar to an open sausage or patty made from minced meat, either mutton, veal, or beef, that has been kept in veal or mutton broth before being grilled and served in what is known as Bosnian kebab.

-The dish is easy to find everywhere in the country, including restaurants and fast-food eateries.
+The dish is easy to find everywhere in the country, including in restaurants and fast-food eateries.

 A portion of cevapi is served with flatbread (somun, the Bosnian pita bread) and a side portion of raw onions and sour cream, another staple ingredient in Eastern European cuisine.